Wednesday, 18 January 2012

 Josephus’ Antiquities 17.3.1 tells us that the domain of Herod the Great was divided among his sons, with Archelaus having authority in Judea but not in Galilee, which was governed by his younger brother, Herod Antipas.

 We also know that Archelaus had acquired quite a bloody reputation (e.g. Antiquities 17.13.1-2 and 17.9.3).
 The latter of these references describes how Archelaus slaughtered 3,000 Jews at Passover.
-Thus, Joseph decides not to return to Judea and, instead, goes further north to the regions of Galilee, governed by Herod Antipas.
+Following a riot of the Jews upon the soldiers, Josephus reports,

 The Virgin Birth and the Criterion of Embarassment

 The virgin birth fulfils the historical criterion of embarassment.
 According to Jewish law, the penalty for being found pregnant outside of marital union was death by stoning.
-In addition, Joseph her fiancé also had reason to be afraid because he would be suspected as the culprit.
-Furthermore, if Joseph were to marry his fiancée, it would be seen as an admission on his part that he was responsible for the pregnancy.
+In addition, Joseph, her fiancé, also had reason to be afraid because he would be suspected as the culprit.
+Furthermore, if Joseph were to marry his fiancé, it would be seen as an admission on his part that he was responsible for the pregnancy.
 It thus seems unlikely that the virgin birth is an invention.
 Indeed, there is no evidence that Isaiah 7:14 (which is cited in Matthew 1:23) was interpreted as a Messianic prophecy prior to Christ: Thus it is unlikely that this detail was manufactured due to theological motivations.

 The Nativity Accounts in Matthew and Luke Are Independent